disrupted/dprint-plugin-css/README.md

 # dprint-plugin-css

-Wrapper around [parcel-css](https://github.com/parcel-bundler/parcel-css) for use as a formatting plugin for [dprint](https://github.com/dprint/dprint).
+Wrapper around [Lightning CSS](https://github.com/parcel-bundler/lightningcss) for use as a formatting plugin for [dprint](https://github.com/dprint/dprint).

 ## Install